wahoo-predict/wahoot/README.md

 2. **You trade** – Do your thing on Wahooτ like you always do
 3. **We track** – Our validators peek at your performance through the Wahooτ API (don't worry, it's all public data)
 4. **You get scored** – Based on how much you trade, how much you profit, and how often you're right
-5. **You earn Tao** – Rewards hit your miner wallet based on your actual trading chops
+5. **You earn TAO/alpha** – Rewards hit your miner wallet based on your actual trading chops

 **The formula is simple:** Better trades = More rewards.
 More trades = More rewards.
 It's all about your real performance, not some abstract code test.

-### Why This Is Actually Different
+### Why Wahooτ is Revolutionary for Bittensor

 Let's be real – most Bittensor subnets read like a computer science textbook.
 You need to know Python, understand neural networks, and probably have a server running 24/7. **We said "nah" to all of that.**

 Here's what makes us different:

 - ✅ **Literally zero coding** – If you can click "Yes" or "No" on a prediction, you're qualified
-- ✅ **Real money, real performance** – We reward actual trading skills, not your ability to write a script
+- ✅ **Real money, real performance** – We reward actual trading skills, not your ability to write a script.
+Got previously experience with automated trading?
+Then that's only an advantage over your competetition.
 - ✅ **Built on something that works** – Wahooτ is already live and thriving.
 We just added the rewards layer
 - ✅ **Nothing to hide** – Your performance is public, so you can see exactly why you're earning what you're earning